What we want to do:

-We want to see all children in Zimbabwe have the opportunity to receive quality education.
+We want to see all children in Zimbabwe have the opportunity to receive a quality education.
 We are working towards this by:

 - Increasing children’s access to formal and non-formal education opportunities